 Research in this area investigates adult learning and professional practice, and includes streams on tertiary education practices as well as teacher identity, professional experience and practice in prior-to-school, school and tertiary education settings.
 Our studies include pre- and in-service teacher education as well as educational leadership and reflective practice as conduits for professional and organisational change.

-The Department of Educational Studies has four research groups that represent areas of collective research strength within our department.
+The Department of Educational Studies has five research groups that represent areas of collective research strength within our department.
 Members of these groups work individually and collaboratively to address important questions in their discipline area.
 Information about the significant of their work and about the individual researchers in these groups can be found below:

 Our research is truly shaping the future of education through transformative learning and research.
 Projects include the $2.7M Opening Real Science project which seeks to improve the way science and maths are taught to teacher education students, and the $930,000 TaLK! project which is investigating how language experiences in infant early childhood centre rooms relate to children's language development.
 From research into the use of digital technologies in learning, bilingual education, special and inclusive education, and children's development and learning in classroom contexts and beyond, Department of Educational Studies researchers are uniquely positioned to address the complex issues that define the future of humanity.
 Examples of our projects can be found below:

 Opening Real Science